Biden's Foreign Policy Is All About Relationships. That's Harder Amid A Pandemic

 First and foremost on both the domestic and international front, said Blinken, is dealing with the coronavirus.
 "If we're fortunate, there will be a vaccine.
 But then it's got to be manufactured.
 It's got to be distributed.
 And if there's no vaccine, it's going to be testing, tracing, stockpile, safety standards," he said.

-Biden laid out his foreign policy agenda in a pre-pandemic speech a year ago in New York City.
+Biden laid out his foreign policy agenda in a prepandemic speech a year ago in New York City.

 A big part of it, as Biden sees things: doing cleanup work after four years of President Trump.